The Heart Is a Lonely Hunter (film): Production

 Alan Arkin was the first actor chosen for the film.

 Sondra Locke, then known as Sandra Locke, was a 23-year-old WSM-TV (Nashville, Tennessee) staff employee when she auditioned for the role of Mick on July 28, 1967.
 To seem younger, Locke shaved six years off her age—a lie she maintained for the rest of her career.
 Although she was soon outed by The Billings Gazette and The Tennessean, it took decades for syndicated outlets to catch on.
-Actress Bonnie Bedelia, four years Locke's junior, told the Los Angeles Times that "they decided I was too old" to play Mick.
+The actress' death in 2018 would go unannounced and be kept secret for six weeks before the news surfaced with minimal coverage; scholars concluded that, since Locke had spent a lifetime lying about her age, she must have requested the blackout in her final wishes so as to prevent her true age from being broadcast to the world.
+Bonnie Bedelia, four years Locke's junior, told the Los Angeles Times that "they decided I was too old" to play Mick.

 To mask the obviousness of Locke's age discrepancy, press releases containing a biographical sketch of the 1944-born actress omitted her time at Middle Tennessee State University (MTSU) as well as her residence in Nashville, where she had moved in 1963 after dropping out of college.
 Locke did eventually admit to lying about her age in her 1997 memoir, The Good, the Bad & the Very Ugly, but claimed to have knocked only three years off, rather than six.
 In her final interview, conducted in 2015 for a podcast called The Projection Booth, Locke lied that she "was just graduating high school" when she started work on the film.
 By the time awards season rolled around, she was, in fact, about to turn 25, making her the oldest nominee in the New Star of the Year – Actress category at the 26th Golden Globe Awards.

 Locke's salary was reported as $15,000 in contemporary articles in the movie press, but she later claimed it had been less than one-third that amount.

 For the role of Mick's love interest Harry, director Robert Ellis Miller cast Wayne Smith, five years younger than Locke, even though the character is described in the screenplay as being older than Mick.

 Percy Rodriguez, who played Cicely Tyson's father, was only six years older than Tyson.
 Although Laurinda Barrett played Locke's mother, she was only 12½ years older than Locke.

 Principal photography began on September 18, 1967, in Selma, Alabama, and lasted for six to eight weeks.
 Locke married Gordon Anderson during the second week of the shoot.
 She falsely stated in an on-set interview that he was two years her senior; this subterfuge would be disseminated in reference sources.
 In fact, Locke's husband was three months younger than her.